Organ Inunctions - Medical Indications and Effects of Rhythmical Einreibung

 - Urinary retention

-Rhythmical Einreibungen of the heart imitate the blood's process of flowing in, centring, and flowing out.
+Rhythmical Einreibung treatments of the heart imitate the blood's process of flowing in, centering, and flowing out.
 They have a soothing effect on the patient's emotional state.

 - Da Costa's syndrome (feeling of oppression and anxiety)